Kojomkul

 He made a great contribution to the formation of the economy of the Suusamyr valley in the Chui region and raised a school on the collective farm.
 During this time he was forced to spend 1 year in prison as a result of his unwillingness to write a damning testimony against the chairman of a neighboring collective farm.

 His reputation grew further in prison where he became widely respected by prisoners and guards alike.
 Later, during World War II, he helped many poor villagers with food, thanks to his skills at hunting.
 In 1937 he was repressed and finally died in 1955.
+There is a memorial statue for him and the grave that he is said to have built for his mom in the shape of a yurt is also located in the same area.
+Inside the yurt-grave, there is a huge hand print which is said to be left by the man himself

-After his death, the village he was born was eventually named after him.
-Today there is a museum (photo below) that houses a collection of Kojomkul’s belongings in the village and some pictures of him lifting heavy weights.
+After his death, the village he was born in, was eventually named after him.
 The Sports Palace in the center of Bishkek is named under Kojomkul and his monument carrying horse stands in front of the building.

 kojomkul museum

-Page updated 8.1.2022
+Page updated 6.12.2024

 Scroll to Top